Gaulish Dis Pater: Caesar and Gaulish Dis Pater

 An excursus on the origin of Celtic people is a frequent feature of classical ethnographies of the Celts.
 However, classical ethnographies of barbarian peoples prior to Caesar, as a rule, gave Greek mythological explanations of their origins.
-Thus, Timaeus explains the Galatians as descendants of Galates, a son of Polyphemus; and Parthenius explains the Celts as descendants of Keltus, a son of Heracles; among many other such traditions.
+Thus, Timaeus explains the Celtic Galatians as descendants of Galates, a son of Polyphemus; and Parthenius explains the Celts as descendants of Keltus, a son of Heracles; among many other such traditions.
 Caesar broke with this tradition in reproducing, and crediting, a native Celtic tradition about their own origins.
 Elias Bickerman refers to this a "Copernican discovery" in the history of Greco-Roman ethnography.

 Caesar connects the druidic traditions about Gaulish Dis Pater with the Celtic practice of date-keeping by nights.
 Evidence for this practice among the Celts is otherwise given by the Gaulish words designating three- and ten-day feasts, tri-noxtion ("three nights") and decam-noctiacus ("ten nights"), and the modern Welsh words for week and fortnight, wythnos ("eight nights") and pythefnos ("fifteen nights").
 Though unfamiliar to the Romans, such a method of date-keeping is not cross-culturally rare; the Greeks, Arabs, and Germanic peoples all made some use of it (indeed, the English word "fortnight" is a remnant of such a Germanic practice).
 It is not clear whether the connection between date-keeping and Gaulish Dis Pater is a surmise of Caesar's or a tradition of the druids.